eliseomartelli/eliseomartelli.it/_posts/2020-10-30-ipados_review.md

 categories: computing iPad
 ---

-What's an iPad?
+What’s an iPad?
 Is it a real computer?
-That's one of the **questions** Apple tries to ask and answer with its advertising.
+These are the main **questions** Apple tries to ask and answer with its advertising.
 The truth is that you can consider it as a computer only if your **use-cases** match what Apple envisioned for it.

 ![A confused iPad](https://raw.githubusercontent.com/eliseomartelli/illustrations/main/svg/confusedipad.svg)

-iPadOS is a **fun computing platform** designed for a _touch-first_ interaction model, and let me get this straight: It excels at it.
+iPadOS is a **fun computing platform** designed for a _touch-first_ interaction model, and let me get this straight: it excels at it.
 If you take a look at **competing platforms** like Windows, ChromeOS, or Android, you will see ecosystems that are **far from perfect** on tablets.
 These platforms are designed with input paradigms tied to a mouse and a keyboard or a smartphone interface.
 The iPad, on the other hand, is _distinctive_ and what sets it apart is the **App ecosystem**.
-This shouldn't be an invitation to Apple to stop fixing things or adding new features to the iPad.
+However, this shouldn't be an invitation to Apple to stop fixing things or adding new features to the iPad.

 ## There's an app for that

 The iPad platform offers a **clean slate** that developers are happy to use and develop for.
 The App Store is full of pretty **good iPad apps**.
 The quality of these apps is usually _top-notch_ and the often powerful chips on these devices help to deliver a smooth experience.

-One of the most fascinating things as an Android user is that when Apple introduces a new framework or new hardware features, the developers are always keen on updating their apps to take advantage of these new features.
+One of the most **fascinating** things looking through an Android user's perspective, is that the developer **adoption** of new frameworks or new hardware features is always **fast**.
+Developers are keen on updating their apps to take advantage of these new features.
 There's always something _fresh_ on the iPad and each iPadOS update brings new features to the table.

 ### Productivity & Creativity

-One of the main reasons I've bought an iPad is to run productivity apps.
+One of the main reasons I bought an iPad is to run productivity apps.
 Apple took a **great stance** with the introduction of the **Apple Pencil** and the Smart Keyboard(s).
-The iPad has become a productivity-first device and not only another content consumption machine.
+The iPad has become a productivity-first device and not another content consumption machine.

 Apps like [**GoodNotes**](https://apps.apple.com/us/app/goodnotes-5/id1444383602), [**Pretext**](https://apps.apple.com/us/app/pretext/id1347707000), or [**Concepts**](https://apps.apple.com/us/app/concepts/id560586497) feel right at home on the iPad.
 Starting from iPadOS 13.4, the addition of first-class mouse support on the iPad brought exciting new possibilities to this platform.